linhduongtuan/doctorwithbloom/README.md

 in my muscles.
 It’s becoming very difficult to manage them on a daily basis.

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1**: Hello, I have gone through your query.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1**: Hello, I have gone through your query.
 Thanks for using Chat Doctor.
 Sudden jerks and twitches in the muscles can be due to muscle spasm.
 It can be due to stress or anxiety.
 I would suggest you to take muscle relaxant like methylcobalamine and muscle relaxant like cyclobenzaprine.
 You can also take muscle relaxant like cyclobenzaprine and muscle relaxant like cyclobenzaprine.

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1-mt**: Hello, Welcome to Chat Doctor, The symptoms you have mentioned are suggestive of muscle spasm.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1-mt**: Hello, Welcome to Chat Doctor, The symptoms you have mentioned are suggestive of muscle spasm.
 This can be due to many reasons like stress, anxiety, lack of sleep etc. I would suggest you to consult a physiotherapist and get evaluated.
 Physiotherapy like ultrasound and TENS therapy will be helpful in relieving the symptoms.
 Hope this will help you.
 Take care!

 <details><summary>RESPONSE OF OTHER METHODS</summary>

 **Response of ChatDoctor**: There are several medications that can help with Myoclonus.
 Are you taking any other medications?

 **Response of BLOOM-7b1-LoRA-Alpaca**: Sudden jerks and twitches in your muscles can be caused by a variety of conditions, including: